What Are The Perks of an Asset Based Carrier?

 Facilities including warehouses, distribution centers and the carriers who move products between them often operate as independent contractors.
 When that is the case, these businesses are considered asset-based.
 Essentially, these are companies that own all of their own equipment, tools and trucks.

-In previous blogs and articles, we have talked about the differences between asset and non-asset-based carriers and logistics companies.
-But we haven't really looked into explaining some of the reasons why shippers, manufacturers, or distributors should consider working with an asset-based carrier.
+You may have read about the differences between asset and non-asset-based carriers and logistics companies in previous blogs and articles.
+But you haven't really seen a deep dive into explaining some of the reasons why shippers, manufacturers, or distributors should consider working with an asset-based carrier.

-Today, we are going to explain exactly how an asset-based carrier is defined and what separates them from their non-asset based counterparts.
+Today, you'll learn exactly how an asset-based carrier is defined and what separates them from their non-asset based counterparts.

 There are two types of businesses that operate within the supply chain.